liuxueyang/EmacsPlugin/README.md

-# EmacsPlugin

-my emacs simple configuration.

-## How to use it:
+### How to use it:

 - git clone https://github.com/liuxueyang/emacsplugin.git ~/.emacs.d
-- cp ~/.emacs.d/dotemacs ~/.emacs

-I am a vimer but I use emacs as well. ;-)
+There are some documents for some plugins in doc directory.